|

 that to what you might be able to find in the city or state where you are

-median cost of a private room in a nursing home in the States is over $97,000
+National Annual Median Cost of a private room in a nursing home in the States is

 The